CSC207-UofT/course-project-group_nib/phase_2/phase_2_report.md

 ### Pull requests

 Group members created various branches to store their works for later pull requests to main.
 Besides those individual contributions, we also used branch and pull requests to create sub-groups and separate tasks.
+It creates the new branches and we have used branch a lot since it can change our code without mattering the original main file.
+What did we do is to create branch when we tried to add code or delete code.
+We worried about if the code can actually work or not so we set different branches to work and then after everybody in our group agrees the code, then we merge the branches to the original main.
+It increases the accuracy of teamwork.

 #### UI, Test and Note branches